 "Once they came to me with a knife.
-My two friends had a cross as a necklace, [49] and one was in gold.
+My two friends had a cross as a necklace, and one was in gold.
 But the Arabs broke it during a fight and took it away.
-Only
+Only because we were Christian in the camp ...
+I don't discuss two things: religion and politics."

 Nevertheless, all converts interviewed for this study were active members in their Protestant [50] churches at the time of the interviews and some conducted church outreach or online missionary activities.
 Shanita, despite being initially afraid of other Iranians in her new church, now organizes Begegnungscafes (coffee meetings) every other week for Iranians and German church members and helps structure the Persian-language sections of Sunday's sermons.
 Faride functions as a liaison between the clergy and the Persian community.
 She helps not only with translation, but also with the interpretation of scriptures.
-Both women also mentioned using various social media platforms, especially WhatsApp and Facebook, to reach out to Iranian Christians and Shia Muslims.17
+Both women also mentioned using various social media platforms, especially WhatsApp and Facebook, to reach out to Iranian Christians and Shia Muslims.
+17